facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-synchronous-requests.md

                 })
         );

-> Examples shown above does not necessarily include best practices for Facebook development using Facebook C# SDK.
+> Examples shown above does not necessarily include best practices for Facebook development using Facebook SDK for .NET.
 It is highly recommend to handle exceptions.
 If possible it is always recommended to use the asynchronous alternatives
 - [Making Asynchronous Requests](/docs/making-asynchronous-requests),
 [Making Asynchronous Requests with Task Parallel Library](/docs/making-asynchronous-requests-with-task-parallel-library),